FateEvent/enter-the-matrix/README.md

 I used `assert_eq!()` expression as suggested in [this interesting discussion](https://stackoverflow.com/a/26470361) on StackOverflow.

-I could adapt the [`approx_eq`](https://docs.rs/float-cmp/latest/float_cmp/macro.approx_eq.html) macro to my containers, but I don't consider it as necessary at this stage.
+I could adapt the [`approx_eq`](https://docs.rs/float-cmp/latest/float_cmp/macro.approx_eq.html) macro to my containers, but I didn't consider it as necessary at this stage.